diagrams/diagrams-doc/doc/manual.rst

 Radial Gradients
 ++++++++++++++++

-Radial gradients are similar, only they begin at the perimeter of an inner cirlce and end at the perimeter of an outer circle.
+Radial gradients are similar, only they begin at the perimeter of an inner circle and end at the perimeter of an outer circle.

 .. class:: lhs